norman/lua-haml/README.md

 * Lua blocks
 * Whitespace preservation (via filter)
 * Filters: plain, javascript, preserve, escaped, lua, markdown, custom
+* Partial templates.
+Luahaml provides a simple default partial implementation, which can be overrided by frameworks as they see fit.

 ### To do ###